harilvfs/carch/README.md

 sudo curl -o /usr/share/fish/vendor_completions.d/carch.fish https://raw.githubusercontent.com/harilvfs/carch/refs/heads/main/completions/fish/carch.fish
 ```

-After installing the completion files, you can use tab completion with Carch commands.
+Once it's set up, you’ll get tab completion when typing Carch commands in your terminal.

 ## Desktop Entry

-To make Carch accessible from your application launcher (like Rofi, dmenu, or your desktop environment's menu), you can create a desktop entry file:
+Want to launch Carch from your app launcher (like Rofi, dmenu, or your desktop menu)?
+You can create a shortcut for it like this:

 ```sh
 cat << EOF | sudo tee /usr/share/applications/carch.desktop